set

 , and immediately made a box geometry too.
 With this two entity, we have every necessary objects to make our rigid body.
 You can create it anyway, but it's not a big surprise that rigid bodies are only working properly if these two are attached to it.

 After reading this, you must be capable of making rigid bodies for primitve objects.
 However we don't always want to play only with boxes and spheres, or cones, do we?
-So now we'll move onto creating something more interesting than that."physics"
+So now we'll move onto creating something more interesting than that.

 property, and you're done with it.
 However you may noticed some other properties within the physics property.
 Those aren't necessary for creating the body, but we'll discuss them later in the Features section.
 Sometimes it occours that the user only wants a geometry without any physics properties attached to it.
 In that case just simply don't set any "physics"